mdwarfgeek/eb/README.md

 will also be provided as an example, once the source has been cleaned up (the original is messy and has many dependencies).

+The file API.txt describes how to use the light curve generator, and gives the meanings of the parameters.

 Dependencies
 ============